Griseoh/Griseoh/README.md

 - 👋 Hi, I’m Devanshu
 - 👀 I’m interested in Core Electronics and VLSI
-- 🌱 I’m currently learning SystemVerilog and PCIe protocols
+- 🌱 I’m currently learning about UVM
 - 📫 How to reach me -> Phone no : 8545846778 , Mail: gaur.devanshu.2112@gmail.com

 <!---